 Unfortunately, this rarely happens in the health care industry.
 There is a common, though ever-diminishing, misconception in health care that a physician’s word is gospel and patients should do everything they recommend simply because it’s coming from someone with a medical degree.
 This shouldn’t be the case.

 You are in charge of your own health.
-You are the person who has to live with your spine and therefore you get to decide where, when and how you recieve your surgery.
+You are the person who has to live with your spine and therefore you get to decide where, when and how you receive your surgery.

 This isn’t to say that you should ignore the advice of your doctor, specifically one who has spent years studying and working with the spine.
 But it is amply important that you are educated about what’s happening with your body and seek out other options before simply deciding to undergo surgery after one recommendation.